Call Us

 Discover what makes you happy

-Develop an understanding of the places, people and activities that make you happy and bring enjoyment to your life.
+Develop an understanding of the places, people and activities that make you happy.
 Then try to include as many of these as possible within your daily life, in order to boost your mood and wellbeing.
-You could even write these things down and refer to your list whenever you’re feeling low, anxious or stressed, as a reminder of all of the positive things in your life.
+You could even write these things down and refer to your list whenever you’re feeling low, anxious or stressed, as a reminder of all the positive things in your life.

 Stop being so hard on yourself